martinbros/FingerJointBoxGenerator/README.md

 *Input variables:*

-- dogBoneDia (float): Diameter of the donebone
+- dogBoneDia (float): Diameter of the dogbone

 - dogBoneType ("H", "X", "I"): Three options to generate dogbones, each one places the dogbone differently on internal corners.
 Useful if cutting the forms on a CNC

-- invertBone (bool): Change if the donebone is generated on the "top" or "bottom" of the finger.
+- invertBone (bool): Change if the dogbone is generated on the "top" or "bottom" of the finger.
 Useful when generating a mating finger edge.

 - drillNum (int): Generates a 2D list of drill locations.
 The int specifies how many drill locations per finger.
-Useful for mounting togeather edges.
+Useful for mounting together edges.

 *Output Variables:*

 - self.cordsFinger (2D list): A list of XYB coordinates which are used by [LWPolylines](https://ezdxf.readthedocs.io/en/stable/dxfentities/lwpolyline.html) to plot out the finger's shape

-- self.cordsDrill (2D list): A list of XY coordines which specify the drill locations on a finger.
-If a finger/hole and drillpoints coordinates are generated and then translated using "self.rotateShiftElement", both the drillpoints and finger/hole coordinates are translated
+- self.cordsDrill (2D list): A list of XY coordinates which specify the drill locations on a finger.
+If a finger/hole and drill points coordinates are generated and then translated using "self.rotateShiftElement", both the drill points and finger/hole coordinates are translated

 **self.genHoleBone**